-The main materials for this course will be the lecture slides available on Canvas.
 The book by Hansen is an excellent graduate-level textbook in econometrics.
 The books by Cameron & Trivedi provide a comprehensive treatment of microeconometrics, emphasizing Stata.
-The book by Imbens & Rubin lay out the assumptions needed for causal inference and describe the leading analysis methods.
+The book by Imbens & Rubin lays out the assumptions needed for causal inference and describes the leading analysis methods.
 Both Angrist & Pischke books provide intuitive and practical explanations for some of the topics.
+Similarly, the book by Cunningham introduces the methods necessary to arrive at answers to the questions of causation using a range of modeling techniques and coding instructions for both R and Stata.
+As well, the book by Murnane & Willet offers methodological insights on causal inference while examining the consequences of a wide variety of educational policies.
 Cattaneo et al. is an accessible and practical guide for the analysis and interpretation of regression discontinuity (RD) designs.
 The textbook by Jackson provides a comprehensive overview and synthesis of models and techniques for analyzing social and economic network.
-Finally, the book by Manski provides a comprehensive discussion of his work on identification.
+The book by Manski provides a comprehensive discussion of his work on identification.
 For the corresponding topic, I reference chapters from these difference sources throughout the course.